Are you tired of losing your bets? Do

 Another way to maximize your profit

-is using a layoff account.
+is by using a layoff account.
 This account is designed to help a bookie

 control both sides of a bet.
 Usually, a PPH provider such as Power Pay